Program in Economic and Public Policy (PEPP) ［General admission］

 Entrance Examination for October 2023 Admission

-* This page is for general admission and is for self-funding applicants, and applicants with scholarship funding from sources other than PEPP’s World Bank/Asian Development Bank scholarships (e.g. MEXT, JICA applicants).
-If you feel you may be eligible and wish to apply for a WB/ADB scholarship as part of your application to PEPP, please go to the following WB/ADB scholarship admission page: http://pepp.hass.tsukuba.ac.jp/admission/
+* This page is for general admission and is for self-funding applicants, and applicants with scholarship funding from sources other than PEPP’s World Bank/Asian Development Bank scholarships.
+For example, applicants who plan to self-fund their studies, or applicants who have passed the screening process for MEXT or JICA scholarships are eligible to apply via this page.

-Applications for enrolment October 2023* will be accepted shortly.
+Applications for enrolment October 2024* will be accepted towards the end of 2023.
 Please read the following carefully for details on how to apply via our Online Application System (OAS).

 Application Procedure: Program in Economic and Public Policy (PEPP) ［General admission］

 - Hold a bachelor’s degree and have completed 16 years of school education (up to undergraduate level), or be expected to earn a bachelor’s degree and complete 16 years of school education by September 30, 2024.
 A strong background in economics and associated quantitative methods (linear algebra, calculus and statistics) are required.
 Note: Applicants who have completed their university education in countries where formal schooling lasts less than 16 years, who are at least 22 years old, and who have spent at least one year in a research or similar institution, may also apply by filling out and submitting the provided form (Certificate of Research Activities).